-- 3. In discharging its statutory requirement with respect to the remuneration of local government Chief Executive Officers (CEOs) and elected members, the Tribunal has: - advertised for public submissions; - invited local governments and regional local governments to raise any issues relevant to the remuneration paid to their CEO or to the determination of fees, expenses and allowances for elected council members; - met with representatives from local governments including representatives from Christmas and Cocos (Keeling) Islands;

-- surveyed local governments and regional local governments as to the remuneration being paid to CEOs and regarding the fees paid to elected council members; - considered relevant labour market and economic data; and - sought advice from the Statutory Adviser, Ms Jennifer Mathews, Director General, Department of Local Government and Communities (DLGC).
+- 3. In discharging its statutory requirement with respect to the remuneration of local government Chief Executive Officers (CEOs) and elected members, the Tribunal has: - invited local governments and regional local governments to raise any issues relevant to the remuneration paid to their CEO or to the determination of fees, expenses and allowances for elected council members; - surveyed local governments and regional local governments as to the remuneration being paid to CEOs and regarding the fees paid to elected council members; and - considered relevant labour market and economic data.